 What non-clinical healthcare skills are in demand?

-In 2026, non-clinical healthcare leaders are taking a more capability-driven approach toward hiring.
+In 2026, leaders in this field are taking a more capability-driven approach toward hiring.
 They’re focused on skills that allow teams to operate effectively across systems, support increasingly complex workflows, and address eligibility, scheduling and documentation issues.
-Demand is also rising for non-clinical professionals who can apply soft skills such as critical thinking and problem solving to their work when using AI tools.
+Demand is also rising for professionals who can apply soft skills such as critical thinking and problem solving to their work when using AI tools, a reflection of broader healthcare staffing trends as automation becomes more embedded in daily operations.
 Here are some highlights from Robert Half’s Demand for Skilled Talent report and job posting analysis.
-Technical capabilities employers value most in non-clinical healthcare Epic Patient access Records management Revenue cycle management Sage Scheduling
+Technical capabilities employers value most in non-clinical healthcare Robert Half's Demand for Skilled Talent report and job posting analysis highlight several areas of focus: Epic Patient access Records management Revenue cycle management

 How to compete for non-clinical healthcare talent in 2026

-Find out more Competing for non-clinical healthcare talent in 2026 starts with a clear and straightforward hiring process.
+Find out more Competing for this talent in 2026 starts with a clear and straightforward hiring process.
 Candidates want specifics—what the schedule looks like, which systems they’ll use, how the team is structured and how performance is measured.
-Employers that communicate those details early, keep interviews focused and move decisively will be more likely to secure in-demand professionals before they accept other offers.
-Work flexibility, offered as part of a compelling total compensation package, can also help employers compete effectively for top talent in the field.
-Robert Half’s research shows only 12% of non-clinical healthcare roles are advertised as hybrid.
-While it’s true many positions must be performed on-site, employers can still differentiate in other ways—for example, they can offer predictable scheduling, shift stability, workload balance and paid time off.
-For many candidates, these forms of flexibility can help offset the lack of hybrid or remote work options.
-Engaging specialized recruiters can also provide an edge.
-Higher application volume, uneven quality of candidates’ skills and experience, and the rise of AI-generated resumes are making it harder for leaders to assess potential hires quickly and confidently.
-As a result, many employers are seeking additional support.
-Sixty-three percent of non-clinical healthcare leaders say the AI factor alone has made them more likely to turn to a staffing or consulting firm to help validate skills and accelerate hiring decisions.
+Employers that communicate those details early, keep interviews focused and move decisively will be more likely to secure in-demand professionals.
+Work flexibility can also help employers compete for top talent.
+Robert Half's research shows only 12% of nonclinical healthcare roles are advertised as hybrid.
+Many positions must be performed on-site, but employers can still differentiate by offering predictable scheduling, shift stability, workload balance and paid time off.
+For many candidates, these forms of flexibility can help offset the lack of hybrid or remote options.
+Working with specialized recruiters can also provide an edge.
+The rise of AI-generated resumes, higher application volume, and uneven quality of candidates’ skills and experience are making it harder for leaders to assess potential hires quickly and confidently.
+Across all professions surveyed, 67% of employers say AI-related challenges have made them more likely to turn to a staffing or consulting firm for support.
 That support is delivering results.
 A majority (88%) of non-clinical healthcare leaders surveyed for our Demand for Skilled Talent report say staffing firms have been effective at helping them address AI-related hiring challenges.
-For hiring managers facing tight timelines and persistent talent shortages, specialized recruiters can also help surface qualified candidates faster and provide access to flexible talent options, including permanent, contract and interim professionals.
-Robert Half can help you secure the skilled non-clinical healthcare talent your organization needs to succeed in 2026.
+For hiring managers facing tight timelines and persistent talent shortages, specialized recruiters like Robert Half can also help surface qualified candidates faster and provide access to flexible talent options, including permanent, contract and interim professionals, helping secure the skilled talent your organization needs to succeed in 2026.

 About the Demand for Skilled Talent report